February 29 – March 7, 2020, John MacDonald

 then after lunch and siesta, 3 more hours of painting, and some evenings, (Sunday thru

 Friday).
 Friday is free time -spend it finishing some painting, explore, relax – and then a late afternoon/evening “critique” and “fiesta” celebrating participants work.
-The workshop ends with this extensive critique of the student/artist work, including paintings created during the workshop, and if possible, examples of previous work painted before the workshop (bring 6 or 8 photos, slides, digitals, or originals).
+The workshop ends with this extensive critique of the student/artist work, including paintings created during the workshop, and if possible, examples of previous work painted before the workshop to possibly share.
 You will receive specific recommendations based on that overview, so that you can continue sensibly on your own after the workshop.
 More than 30 hours of Workshop time, (schedule is flexible to accommodate excursions)

 • For Everyone: 7 nights accommodation (single or double occupancy -No extra charge for